Join us as a Research Assistant – Old Dominion University

 Current Openings

 A one-year commitment is required, and we are particularly interested in recruiting RAs who would be interested in working with the lab for more than two semesters.
-There are opportunities for RAs to join as volunteers, 3-credit course at ODU, or a 0-credit internship at ODU.
+There are opportunities for RAs to join as volunteers, 3-credit research course at ODU, or a 0-credit research course at ODU.

 Position Description